 Own a Motorcycle or a Moped?

-Just like four-wheeled cars and trucks, motorized two-wheeled and three-wheeled vehicles are also required to pay the City “wheel” tax.
-Since many of these vehicles do not have windshields, the City Clerk sells a special medallion to be applied to the license plate instead of the typical Vehicle Sticker.
+Just like four-wheeled cars and trucks, motorized two-wheeled and three-wheeled vehicles are also required to pay the City “wheel tax”.
+Since many of these vehicles do not have windshields, the City Clerk sells special medallions to be affixed to the license plate instead of a Vehicle Sticker.
 These are only sold at City Clerk Offices and online.